ROSE 0.11.145.192

 Render a field of blank characters for all the columns.

-std::string render (VertexId, OutputPart) const
+std::string render (EndpointId, OutputPart) const

-Render arrow columsn for a vertex.
+Render arrow columns for an endpoint.

-size_t nSources (VertexId) const
+size_t nSources (EndpointId) const

-size_t nTargets (VertexId) const
+size_t nTargets (EndpointId) const

 void debug (std::ostream &) const